The immune system

 YOUR DEFENCE SYSTEM

 The immune system protects you from harmful microorganisms and from your own cells that have malfunctioned.
 It is your body's defence system against infection, illness and disease.
-The immune system is made up of millions of white blood cells, called leukocytes, which are found in the blood and the lymphatic systems.
-They travel through the blood, tissues and organs and are constantly scanning for signs of invaders.
+The immune system is made up of millions of white blood cells, called leukocytes, which are mainly made in the bone marrow.
+They travel through the blood and lymph constantly scanning for signs of invaders.
 They are very adaptable and able to tackle many different threats.
 There are two types of leukocytes – phagocytes and T-cells.
 The phagocytes digest the foreign cells and send signals to lymphocytes in the lymph nodes.
 This information is processed and T-cells and B-cells are sent to kill the infected cells.
 These T-cells and B-cells produce antibodies to counteract further similar invasions and build long term immunity to this specific threat.

 The immune system works best when the body is balanced in homeostasis.
 For the body to be balanced all the systems of the body need to be working efficiently.
-Breath awareness and slow mindful movement of yoga stimulates several systems of the body which work hand in hand with a strong and reactive immune system – the nervous system, the digestive system, the respiratory system, the circulatory system, and the lymphatic system.
+Breath awareness and slow mindful movement of yoga stimulates several systems of the body which work hand in hand with a strong, reactive, but not over reactive, immune system – the nervous system, the digestive system, the respiratory system, the circulatory system, and the lymphatic system.

 The nervous system